Splenic marginal zone lymphoma (SMZL)

 Blood Cancer UK

-Below is a sample of the sources used in our splenic marginal zone lymphoma (SMZL) information.
+Below is a sample of the sources used in our splenic marginal zone lymphoma (SMZL) information below.
 If you would like more information about the sources we use, please contact us at firstname.lastname@example.org

 Our cancer information has been awarded the PIF TICK.
 Created by the Patient Information Forum, this quality mark shows we meet PIF’s 10 criteria for trustworthy health information.